MichaelSoegaard/Flight_delay/README.md

 We tried three different models which got the following scores on validation sets:

  - Logistic Regression ROC AUC score: 90
- -  XGBoost ROC AUC score: 95
+ -  Xgboost ROC AUC score: 95
  - RandomForest ROC AUC score: 90

- I then choose XGBoost as my model and tested it on the test set, which achieved a ROC AUC score of XX
+ I then choose Xgboost as my model and tested it on the test set, which achieved a ROC AUC score of XX

 The best score is achieved by using an XGBoost model with a standard threshold of 50/50